CitrineInformatics/gemd-docs/docs/specification/objects.md

 If a mixing process is run multiple times, for example, to incorporate "a little extra" of a certain ingredient, each subsequent mixing step should have a unique instance of an "Additional Mixing" Process Run and Spec, which, crucially, should point to a Process Template distinct from the initial mixing Process Template.
-This avoids the creation of a cycle.

 ![Multiple Mixing](img/multiple-mixing.png)